-- Bake for 16-19 minutes, or until the bottoms are golden brown.
+- Bake at 350 degrees for 16-19 minutes, or until the bottoms are golden brown.
 Let cool and enjoy!

 **I like using powdered sugar instead of flour for this part to make sure the dough does not soak up too much flour and become more dense.